DearCodingCathy/Lipsync-for-your-life/README.md

 - Display Lip sync song sang
 - Display winner
 - Render data on page

-#### PostMVP

 - Add second API to render picture
-- Add game functionality
 - Start Game page
 - End of game page
-- Display if the answer is right or wrong
+- Display to user if the answer is right or wrong
-- Add New game reset functionality
 - Allow user to choose winner
+- Add replay game functionality

+#### PostMVP
+- Add game functionality
 - Record User response and keep score
 - Use local storage to save user answers and score?
 - Multi-player functionality